wishzx/ai-agent-wallet-assistant/README.md

 - [x] Hyperbee transaction log (14:40)
 - [x] AI agent loop working 3hours (15:55)
 - [x] AI agent implements all tool calls / wallet functiuonn implementation:
-      [x] Create a new Eth wallet (17:19)
+      - [x] Create a new Eth wallet (17:19)
-      [x] Show the balance (17:30)
+      - [x] Show the balance (17:30)
-      [x] Make a Eth payment from user wallet (assuming agent can store user private key for simplicity) [x] List recent transactions of the wallet
+      - [x] Make an Eth payment from user wallet (assuming agent can store user private key for simplicity)
+      - [x] List recent transactions of the wallet

-      //19:05 most of the code is done the agent loop and tool works but the implementation of the actual wallet functions is not great and took me 1:30 hours because i was not really familiar with the lib-wallet module and the documentation was incomplete, specifically I couldn't find a way to initialize a wallet from a private key which blocked me and made me simplify the functionalities
+      > Note: Most of the code is done.
+The agent loop and tool work, but the implementation of the actual wallet functions is not great and took me 1:30 hours because I was not really familiar with the lib-wallet module and the documentation was incomplete.
+Specifically, I couldn't find a way to initialize a wallet from a private key, which blocked me and made me simplify the functionalities.
 - [x] cleaning code (18:55)
 - [x] writing documentations (19:10-19:40)
 - [x] wrapping up and delivery (19:40)